ClinicalGraphics/keyring-pybridge/README.md

 #### Example: keycmd installation

-If you've followed the (pyenv installation instructions for keycmd](https://github.com/ClinicalGraphics/keycmd#pyenv-installation), you should start by activating the virtual environment where you installed keycmd.
+If you've followed the [pyenv installation instructions for keycmd](https://github.com/ClinicalGraphics/keycmd#pyenv-installation), you should start by activating the virtual environment where you installed keycmd.
 If you followed the instructions to the letter, `pyenv activate keycmd` should be the right command.
 If you don't use pyenv, you can skip this step.

 The next step is `pip install keyring-pybridge`.